99 Notable alumni of

 -

-Tu Chuang-hsun born July 26, 1982, is a Taiwanese baseball player who currently plays for Uni-President Lions of the Chinese Professional Baseball League.
-He currently plays as catcher for the Lions.
+Tu Chuang-hsun born July 26, 1982, is a former Taiwanese professional baseball player who previously played for Uni-President Lions of the Chinese Professional Baseball League.